Monica E. Mulrennan, PhD

 Current Research Projects

-- Cultural history of seaweed harvesting among West Coast of Ireland coastal communities
+- Cultural history of seaweed harvesting along the West Coast of Ireland

 Graduate Student Opportunities

-Dr Mulrennan oversees a dynamic research group focused on themes and topics related to Indigenous Conservation and Stewardship.
+Monica oversees a dynamic research group focused on themes and topics related to Indigenous Conservation and Stewardship.
 Students with a background and research interests in this field are invited to apply to work with her through Concordia University's PhD and MSc.
 Programs in Geography, Urban and Environmental Studies.
+For details of her PICEF research group see:

 1. Leila Vaziri (PhD, in progress) Global Trends in the Creation of Indigenous Territories of Life.